-A recipient of a PEN American Center Prison Writing Award and Slice Magazine's Bridging the Gap Award, Boyd's work has been published by Guernica, Joyland, Hobart, and The Offing.
-His stories also appeared in the anthologies Prison Noir and Words Without Walls.
+A recipient of a PEN American Center Prison Writing Award and Slice Magazine's Bridging the Gap Award, Boyd's work is in Guernica, Joyland, Hobart, and The Offing, as well as the anthologies Prison Noir and Words Without Walls.
 He is the editor of The Pittsburgh Anthology.

-Boyd holds an MFA from The Writers Foundry in Brooklyn.
-He wrote a story collection called Brownfields and is currently working on a novel called Rah-Rah.
+Boyd holds an MFA from The Writer's Foundry in Brooklyn.
+He is working on a novel.

 † Nominated for pushcart prize